Better Survey Design with Report Previews

-This is useful, but why not take it all the way and show what reports and presentations will actually look like?
+While is useful, why not take it all the way and show what reports and presentations will actually look like?
 There are real benefits from previewing reporting while you are designing your survey, e.g., like this:

 Or, "Would this summary of questions by Division that shows patterns and differences work for you?".